medialab/minet/docs/cli.md

 Minet Twitter Tweets Count Command
 ==================================

-Count Twitter tweets using API v2.
+Count the number of tweets matching the given query using Twitter latest API v2.

-This will only return the last 8 days of results maximum per query (unless you have Academic Research access, in which case you can add --academic to the command).
+This will only return result for the last 8 days only, unless you have Academic Research access in which case you can use the --academic flag to retrieve the full count.

-Warning: For now, results are returned unordered by the API.
+Be advised that, for now, results are returned unordered by Twitter's API if you choose a time granularity for the results.

 positional arguments:
   query                                      Search query or name of the column containing queries to run in given CSV file.